hubert-kozlowski/fpsgamefunny/README.md

 # Speedrunning

-We are working on getting the game onto Speedrun.com.
-If you try to speedrun this game make sure to use a Timer and Record your run incase you actually get a new Record.
+We are working on getting the game onto [speedrun.com](https://speedrun.com).
+If you try to speedrun this game make sure to use a [timer](https://livesplit.org/) and [record](https://obsproject.com/) your run incase you actually get a new record.
-Currently there are no Records for the new Version.